CodeReviewDAO/dxd_codereview/Reviews/392 - Casper Dart SDK/2 - Beta/README.md

 ## General Observations

 Code is generally well-structured and readable.
-The project as committed to GitHub but the manual tests fail so reviewer consider this is a **FAIL** submission.
+The project as committed to GitHub and both the unit tests and the manual tests pass.

+The last milestone is about unit testing and documentation.
+The OP should update the last milestone with more details and usage documentation.

 # Final Conclusion